The Ladder Tearing:

 he imagines does not speak.
 It receives no cries.
 It does not assign

 trusteeship.
-It simply rests as is, floating apophatically.
+It simply rests where it floating apophatically.

 The core conflict between